josiemessa/phonebook/README.md

 ## Retrieve a single phonebook entry by ID
 **GET** `/phonebook/{id}`

 Ensure the `id` parameter matches an existing phonebook entry.
 The response will contain the single phonebook entry indexed by the provided ID.
-This will match the URI supplied in the `location` header in response to a POST or PUT.
+Requests can be made to the URI supplied in the `location` header in response to a POST or PUT.

 # Running the tests
 Ensure the server is started up.
 In the `phonebook` directory, run:
 ```
 $ mocha
 ```
 There are 12 tests to be run which test acceptance criteria and basic error checking.
-All should pass